Equality Constrained Linear Optimal Control With Factor Graphs: Experiments

-In this experiment we show the optimal controller generated by the proposed method is equivalent to that generated by \cite{laine2019efficient}.
-To demonstrate our method can solve state-only constraints as well as state and control local constraints, we replace the state-only constraint (\ref{eqn:state-only-constraint}) in Problem \ref{exp_problem3} to be a constraint that contains both the state and the control as

-We solve this problem to get the optimal controllers $u_t=-K_tx_t+k_t$ for the two methods. $K_t$ and $k_t$ are identical between the two methods, as shown in Figure \ref{fig:close-loop}.
+To show our method can also handle state and control local constraints, we replace the last state-only constraint (\ref{eqn:state-only-constraint}) to be a constraint that contains both the state and the control as $x_{N/2} + u_{N/2} + [1\ \ 2\ \ 3]^T= 0$.
+We solve this problem to get the optimal controllers $u_t=-K_tx_t+k_t$. $K_t$ and $k_t$ are identical among Baseline 1, Baseline 2 and ours.
+Fig. \ref{fig:close-loop} omits Baseline 1 for space reasons.
+Baseline 3 does not produce a controller.